dougfinnie/etsy-site-example/readme.md

 # Tech stack
 * node (latest Glitch allows)
 * fastify web framework
-* PugJS for templating
+* Pug for templating
 * Bootstrap for style
 * jQuery and DataTables for interactive Patterns list
 * Gulp for build and folder structure
 * Ravelry NPM library simplifies auth and access

 # TODO
-Currently the asset and header image are hard coded.
+* Currently the asset and header image are hard coded.
+* update del to 7?
+Currently 7 only supports modules